checkmarx-ts/CxQueryReplicate/README.md

 After installation, the **cxqueryreplicate** command will have been added to the command search path.

-For further isolation, the above can be performed in a virtual environment created by the **pipenv** command:
+For further isolation, the installation command above can be performed in a virtual environment created by the **pipenv** command:

 ```